 How does it work?

-The goal for the participants is to learn what is available within our fibreshed and to try different breed fibres.
-Initial purchase is intended to be raw or processed fibre (such as scoured, carded or combed, spun, yarn, etc) followed by the participant processing it at least one step further.
+Our hope is that you will use the passport to learn and experiment with purebred fibres available within our fibreshed.
+Your initial purchase is intended to be raw or processed fibre (such as scoured, carded or combed, spun, yarn, etc) that you will then process at least one step further.

 Example steps include, but are not limited to: